Otford Circular via Romney Street walk

 - However, a detour to visit Shoreham village is recommended, particularly if you wish to have lunch in one of the village's pubs, or if you intend on visiting the Mount Vineyard.
-Staying on the car road brings you, in 200 metres, to the Church of St Peter and St Paul on your right-hand side, and opposite, at a left-hand bend in the road, Ye Olde George Inne , one of your lunch options.
+Stay on the car road for 70 metres beyond the Darent Valley Path.
+With Shoreham Place on your left turn right into an access way, to the left of a metal fieldgate and in a further 35 metres turn left through a kissing gate into the churchyard of The Church of St Peter and St Paul .
+Head down the path through the churchyard, to the left of the church.
+There are several benches in the churchyard, making it a good spot for picnickers.
+At the bottom of the path, you come out back onto the car road, at a bend, where you find on your left-hand side The Samuel Palmer pub (previously known as Ye Olde George Inne).
 Before the road swings to the right in a further 80 metres to cross a road bridge over the River Darent , you come to a bungalow on your right-hand side with a long access road leading to the Mount Vineyard .
-70 metres beyond the bridge you come to the King's Arms pub on your left-hand side, another suggested lunch option.
-After lunch at one of these two pubs, retrace your steps to point in the directions.
+70 metres beyond the bridge you come to the King's Arms pub on your left-hand side, your second lunch pub option in the village.
+After lunch in the village, retrace your steps to point in the directions.

 - [*] For a shorter route back to Otford, you can continue ahead at this point.
 In 1.5km this path comes out directly opposite the Hospices of Hope tearoom, but 300 metres before this, opposite farm buildings, you can cross a stile on your right into the Recreation Ground.
 The centre of the Otford Solar System is in front of you, with an information panel 50 metres away by the hedge on your right.